 Maine Lobster vs. Canadian Lobster: What’s the Difference?

 That Canadian lobsters live in colder waters than Maine lobsters is a given.
-The seawater temperature that lobsters thrive in the Gulf of Maine is higher than the temperatures of the waters in the Gulf of St. Lawrence.
+The seawater temperature that lobsters thrive in the Gulf of Maine is higher than the temperatures of the Gulf of St. Lawrence waters.
 Depending on the time of year, the average water temperature in the Gulf of Maine is approximately 7°F to 9°F above that of the Gulf of Saint Lawrence.
 In summer, for example, the average temperature rises to 60.8°F in the Gulf of Maine compared to 53.6°F in the Gulf of Saint Lawrence.

 Because water temperature affects the density of a lobster shell, that density can render the meat either rich and tender or firm and meatier.
 The differences in taste and texture of lobster between the two gulfs are more a shell game.

 When is Lobster in Season?